-The NHF is an independent Australia-wide, non-profit health organisation, funded almost entirely by donations.
-The Foundation's purpose is to improve the heart health of Australias and to reduce disability and death from heart and blood vessel disease.
+The Heart Foundation is an independent Australia-wide, non-profit health organisation, funded almost entirely by donations.
+The Foundation's purpose is to improve the heart health of Australians and to reduce disability and death from heart and blood vessel disease.

 This group was formed in 1990 by a group of parents who have children with heart problems.
 The group offers non-medical support and understanding to other families who have had a child diagnosed with a congenital or acquired heart defect.

 The Agnes Ginges Centre for Molecular Cardiology at the Centenary Institute, Sydney, carries out important research on genetic heart disease with particular focus on gene discovery in familial cardiomyopathies and sudden cardiac death.

 The NGHD Registry aims to enrol every family in Australia with an inherited cardiomyopathy (e.g. hypertrophic cardiomyopathy) and inherited electrical disorders (e.g. long QT syndrome).
 The website includes information sheets on each of the diseases, details and genetic testing availability and links to new research programs

 hearts4heart is a health promotion charity who provide targeted educational programs, resources and services to assist patients, medical professionals, policy makers and the public to ensure early diagnoses and treatment of heart disease including arrhythmias.

 Heart Research Australia supports world-class and emerging researchers to conduct ground-breaking research into the prevention, diagnosis and treatment of heart disease.

 The UK Cardiomyopathy Association is a registered charity which exists to help sufferers and medical professionals find ways to deal with a condition which, when identified, can be monitored and, if required, treated with medication.
 Their website contains a lot of information on cardiomyopathy.